 Those staying in Brisbane for the night will enjoy the after-hours entertainment as well: from rooftop bars looking over the city to dining spots for every taste, late-night food and artisan markets and even drive-in open cinemas, you’ll have plenty of things to do in Brisbane at night.

 - South Bank: the premier lifestyle and cultural destination in Brisbane.
 Explore the parklands, stroll along the Brisbane River and wander around the vibrant cafes, restaurants and bars.

 - Queensland Gallery of Modern Art: a great spot to take in city views and discover a collection of contemporary art and featured exhibitions from Australia, Asia and the Pacific.

 - City Botanic Gardens: with its sculptures and ornamental ponds, this is a great destination for a leisurely stroll and a picnic, allowing you to enjoy the beauty of this part of the Sunshine State.

 The Sunshine Coast is made up of more than 100 kilometres of iconic Australian beaches, stretching from Caloundra to Coolangatta.
-Maroochydore, Noosa, Mooloolaba and Coolum are dream destinations on the Sunshine Coast for those who love spending long days at the beach, browsing markets and hiking in lush hinterland.
+Maroochydore, Noosa, Mooloolaba and Coolum are dream destinations on the Sunshine Coast for those who love spending long days at the beach, browsing markets and hiking in the lush hinterland.

-- Noosa: the beloved gem of the Sunshine Coast is renowned for its laidback lifestyle, treasure trove of boutiques, eateries and bars, endless stretches of white sand and turquoise waters.
+- Noosa: the beloved gem of the Sunshine Coast is renowned for its laidback lifestyle, a treasure trove of boutiques, eateries and bars, endless stretches of white sand and turquoise waters.

 - Eumundi Markets: one of Australia’s best weekend markets, you’ll find stalls filled with everything from fresh produce, gourmet food, furniture and homewares to handmade items, unique pieces and fantastic gifts.
 Be sure to check it out on a Wednesday or Sunday!